playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 <div #templVar></div>
 ```

-In our previous example, we used them to conditionally render content using `ngIf`, but these template tags aren't simply useful in `ngIf` usage; We can also use them in a myriad of programmatic queries, such as [`ContentChild`](https://angular.io/api/core/ContentChild).
+In our previous example, we used them to conditionally render content using `ngIf`, but these template tags aren't simply useful in `ngIf` usage.
+We can also use them in a myriad of programmatic queries, such as [`ContentChild`](https://angular.io/api/core/ContentChild).

 `ContentChild` is a way to query the projected content within [`ng-content`](/posts/ffg-fundamentals-passing-children) from JavaScript.